 Your existing policy may also protect you when you drive a rental vehicle.

-Before buying optional insurance from a rental car company, review your existing policy to see if you’re already covered.
-Knowing your coverage can help you find assistance quickly in case of an accident.
+Before buying optional insurance from a rental car company, review your existing policy to see if you're already covered.
+Knowing your coverage can help you find assistance quickly in case you have an accident while driving a rental vehicle.